infinitered/ignite-cookbook/docs/recipes/MaestroSetup.md

 ```bash
     curl -Ls "https://get.maestro.mobile.dev" | bash
 ```

+If you run into any issues, check out the [Maestro cli installation guide](https://maestro.mobile.dev/getting-started/installing-maestro#installing-the-cli) for more information.

 Once the installation is complete, you'll be ready to create your first Maestro flow!